 A common task in the geosciences is to solve an inverse problem in order to obtain a model (or image) from a set of measurements sensing a heterogeneous spatial domain.
-When characterizing subsurface environments, the corresponding inverse problem is usually ill-posed yielding non-unique and potentially unstable solutions.
+When measurements are sparse, the characterizing subsurface environments, the corresponding inverse problem is usually ill-posed and its solution yielding nonunique and potentially unstable solutions.
 This is mainly because the measurements do not provide sufficiently independent information on the distribution of subsurface properties.
-In such cases it is possible to constrain the solution to allow only certain spatial patterns.
-In practice, such patterns may be supported by independent (prior) information of the sensed domain (e.g. knowledge of the geological setting) and used with the aim of appropriately reconstructing heterogeneity.
-Classical regularization may be used to impose the model to be smooth or of minimum magnitude (Tikhonov and Arsenin, 1977) but in many cases this does not yield satisfactory results in areas poorly constrained by the data (Hermans et al., 2012; Caterina et al., 2014).
+In such cases it is possible to constrain the solution to be found only among models with allow only certain spatial patterns.
+As detailed in Chapter 1In practice, such patterns are may be supported by independent (prior) information of the sensed domain (e.g. knowledge of the geological setting) and used with the aim of appropriately reconstructing heterogeneity.
+Classical regularization may be used to impose certain structures to the solution (Tikhonov and Arsenin, 1977) but these are generally too simple to be realistic the model to be smooth or of minimum magnitude (Tikhonov and Arsenin, 1977) but in many cases this does not yield satisfactory results in areas poorly constrained by the data (Hermans et al., 2012; Caterina et al., 2014).
 Recently, the use of deep generative models (DGMs) to constrain the solution space of inverse problems has been proposed so that resulting models have specific spatial patterns (Bora et al., 2017; Laloy et al., 2017; Hand and Voroninski, 2018; Seo et al., 2019).
 DGMs can deal with realistic (natural) patterns which are not captured by classical regularization or random processes defined by second-order statistics (Linde et al., 2015).
-In this way, inversion with DGMs provides an alternative to inversion with either multiple-point geostatistics (MPS) (Caers and Hoffman, 2006; González et al., 2008; Hansen et al., 2012; Linde et al., 2015; Rezaee and Marcotte, 2018) or example-based texture synthesis (ETS) (Zahner et al., 2016).
+In this way, inversion with DGMs provides an alternative to inversion with either multiple-point geostatistics (MPS) (González et al., 2008; Hansen et al., 2012; Linde et al., 2015; (Caers and Hoffman, 2006; González et al., 2008; Hansen et al., 2012; Linde et al., 2015; Rezaee and Marco or example-based texture synthesis (ETS) (Zahner et al., 2016).
 While other methods exist that are also able to produce realistic models with inversion e.g. using plurigaussian fields (Armstrong et al., 2011; Liu and Oliver, 2005), they are usually not as flexible as DGMs, MPS or ETS in terms of the patterns they can generate.